axiros/mdvl/README.md

 -a: Option A
 -b: Option B

-nicely.
+nicely, i.e. with indented line wrapping and markup of the first word.
 Trigger is that the first word of a line startswith '-', endswith ':'.
 You can overwrite the triggers via `opts_tbl_start` and `opts_tbl_end` (which you might want to use to switch that feature off).